Is JPEG free software?

 JPEG can work with any colorspace.
 For the purpose of image interchange there exists the JPEG File Interchange Format (JFIF) standard, which defines several standard colorspaces to be used for interchange of JPEG images.
 Version 2 of JFIF also covers wide color gamut variants.

 Why isn’t Libjpeg available on Github or another code repository like SVN or CVS?

 Libjpeg is not the usual patchwork project, it is a place where substantial development takes place.

 A code repository is not helpful for such kind of development.

 The communication in the Libjpeg development community is conducted not just about code, but rather about ideas and algorithms.
-The actual implementation is done by individuals who have enough insight to maintain the integrity of the whole code base.
+The actual implementation is done by individuals who have enough insight to maintain the integrity of the whole code base and its conformance to the basic principles of image representation.
 This kind of development process is different from the usual patchwork approach found in other projects, and that’s why the quality of the Libjpeg code is on a superior level.

 If you think that you have something to contribute to the Libjpeg development, you can find appropriate communication addresses in the accompanying documentation.